luchoh/luchoh.new/_prompts/backend.md

 4. Please add the anotation to the files.

-The project progress so far
+The project progress so far is to implement backend and CMS as follows:

-A. Backend:
-Mostly implemented; it has the necessary endpoints and an Admin UI.
+It has the necessary endpoints and an Admin UI.
 For now - no need to focus on the admin UI.
 The backend is built with:
 FastAPI for the Python backend
 MySQL for the database